damms005/laravel-multipay/README.md

 Check the [InitiatePaymentRequest](src/Http/Requests/InitiatePaymentRequest.php#L28) form request to know the values you are to post to this endpoint. (tip: you can also check [test-drive/pay.blade.php](views/test-drive/pay.blade.php)).

-This `POST` request will typically simply be made by submitting via a `<form>` action.
+This `POST` request will typically simply be made by submitting a form from your frontend.

-> Tip: if you to store additional/contextual data with this payment, you can include such data in the request, in a field named `metadata`.
+> Tip: if you need to store additional/contextual data with this payment, you can include such data in the request, in a field named `metadata`.
 The value must be a valid JSON string.

 #### Step 2